dgmstuart/dgmstuart.github.io-Octopress2/source/_posts/2015-02-28-setting-up-a-ruby-on-rails-dev-environment-on-bowery-dot-io.markdown

 hand or use a dockerfile, which I guess makes sense as docker has become more and more popular and Bowery's main audience is going to be quite devvy devs who are comfortable using docker.

+I had a go at setting up an environment for ruby development and didn't really find any documentation so here's what I tried:

 Approach: Use a dockerfile
 --------------------------